 Read our blog post to find out more.

-Applications for mitigation should be accompanied by supporting evidence except where related to Covid-19.
-In this instance, you should provide a clear statement identifying the specific impact of Covid-19 on your learning and/or assessment.
+Applications for mitigation should be accompanied by supporting evidence except where related to Covid-19 or other medical grounds for which you are not able to provide medical evidence.
+In this instance, you should provide a clear statement identifying the specific impact of your individual circumstances on your learning and/or assessment.
 The Board of Examiners will consider applications for mitigation in accordance with the University’s standard policy.

 The University has prepared a support guide for you to help maximise the effectiveness of your study spaces and revision techniques.